BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 However, here’s something you should always keep in mind – once your performer gets on stage, they are in charge already.
 Let them do or say their important thing!

-Common Mistakes to Avoid While Introducing a Stage Performance
+Common Mistakes to Avoid While Introducing a Performance on Stage

-Now that you have some insight into how to introducing a performance on stage, let us examine three critical errors you should try to avoid.
+Now that you have some insight into how to introduce a performance on stage, let us examine three critical errors you should try to avoid.

 Do Not Make Your Introduction Too Casual